nautobot/nautobot-docker-compose/README.md

 ## Install Poetry

 It is recommended to follow one of the [installation methods detailed in their documentation](https://python-poetry.org/docs/#installation).
-It's advised to install poetry as a system-lvel dependency and not inside a virtual environment.
-Once Poetry has been installed you can create the Poetry virtual environment with few simple commands:
+It's advised to install poetry as a system-level dependency and not inside a virtual environment.
+Once Poetry has been installed you can create the Poetry virtual environment with a few simple commands:

 1. `poetry shell`
 2. `poetry lock`